Boris Johnson: BBC interview was splendid

 Prime Minister David Cameron said the mayor's "ability to get out of a spot" should not be underestimated.

 Mr Johnson is often vaunted as a possible successor to the Conservative leader, although he is not currently a Member of Parliament.

 During the interview, on Sunday, he was questioned over suggestions he had lied about having an extra-marital affair and had made up a quotation, for which he had been dismissed, while working as a journalist on the Times newspaper.

 This exasperated the mayor's father, Stanley Johnson, who told the radio station LBC: "Eddie Mair's interview was about the most disgusting piece of journalism I've listened to for a very long time.

 "The BBC sank about as low as it could.
-If grilling people about their private lives, accusing them of guilt by association and openly abusing them is a legitimate interview, then frankly, I don't know where we are coming."'Not blistering'
+If grilling people about their private lives, accusing them of guilt by association and openly abusing them is a legitimate interview, then frankly, I don't know where we are coming."

 But, appearing at an event in London, the mayor seemed less upset, saying: "Eddie Mair did a splendid job.
 There is no doubt that is what the BBC is for - holding us to account.

 "I fully concede it wasn't my most blistering performance, but that was basically because I was set to talk about the Olympics and housing in London and he wanted to talk about other things, some of them - my private life and so on - of quite some antiquity, the details of which I wasn't brilliant on.

 "He was perfectly within his rights to have a bash at me - in fact it would have been shocking if he hadn't.
 If a BBC presenter can't attack a nasty Tory politician, what's the world coming to?"